g2author/Causality/README.md

 Because loss of causality happens due to loss of precision during computationally non-trivial interactions, it seems possible that there could exist mathematically trivial interactions which might escape this loss.
 Perhaps photon reflections which are close enough to normal might invoke a lossless transform of sign inversion, for example.

 ### Time is not reversible
-The loss of causality during non-trivial interactions means that time is fundamentally irreversible in a universe defined by a finite amount of information.
+The loss of causality during non-trivial interactions means that outside of carefully managed environments and interactions, time is fundamentally irreversible in a universe defined by a finite amount of information.

 ### Causality in the presence of structure
 It is relatively easy to visualize causality for liquids, gasses, and plasmas, but the self-stabilizing structure of solids make them more difficult to visualize.
 They pose no problem to the overall concept, but their mathematical representation is beyond the author.